c-ehrlich/music-room/readme.md

 ## About
 Music-Room is a shared Spotify instance that allows one user to host a room in which music is playing, and other users to vote to skip songs, and optionally pause the currently playing song.

-A significant percentage of the code was created by me - this project is based on the following course: https://www.youtube.com/playlist?list=PLzMcBGfZo4-kCLWnGmK0jUBmGLaJxvi4j

 ## How to run (in dev/debug mode)
 * Register a Spotify Developer account and get Client ID and Client Secret
 * Create a new Application in the Spotify Developer Dashboard